snowplow-incubator/snowplow-signals-python-sdk/CONTRIBUTING.md

 	- Update the CHANGELOG.md:
 		- Include relevant features and fixes
 		- Exclude under-the-hood changes (renames, CI tweaks, formatting-only changes).
-- Go through the PR template's `Release Checklist` making sure all items are ticked
+- Go through the `Release Checklist` making sure all items are ticked
 - Merge into `main` using a merge commit
 - Run the Release workflow -> it will create and push the latest tags and publishes the new version to PyPI
 - Create or update the GitHub Release for the new tag and include the relevant changelog entry